NoelProKillerYT/Cometa/README.md

 <li>Docs Soon</li>
 <li>Languages</li>

-# How to helping for Adeka Support new language
+# How to helping for Team_Bot Support new language

 Look for the file /translate/{yourlang}
 Translate the json file